-We will contact interested people before the start of the next course for enrollment.
+We will contact interested people prior to the start of the next course for enrollment.

 Course Focus: The course is primarily concerned with identifying the possibilities and technique of applying the philosophy of Buddhism to one’s life.

 Course Content: The course will cover some basic historical information, but does not focus on knowledge for the sake of knowledge, but instead on applying knowledge for purpose of enhancing one’s quality of life.

 Course Design –

 … IS designed: The course is designed for participants who seek to identify the relevance of Buddhist philosophy in general, in today’s modern life, and for ones’ individual use.

 … is NOT designed: The course is not designed for participants who are interested in religion, spirituality, or in theoretical or academicals studies or comparisons.